kercheval/GradleCMPlugin/README.md

 <p>
 There are a few useful methods that can be used on the version object.
-Normally, these methods should be used only after the initial buildversion task has been run.
-This is most easily accomplished by the use of a doLast closure in the configuration block for buildversion (see examples) or usage on any task run after buildversion.
+Normally, these methods should be used only after the initial `buildversion` task has been run.
+This is most easily accomplished by the use of a doLast closure in the configuration block for `buildversion` (see examples) or usage on any task run after `buildversion`.
 </p>
 <p>
 <strong>version.setPattern(String pattern)</strong> - This method will set the version